-Forest Services and Forestry England currently uses the public sector procurement platform YPO for the supply and delivery of first aid products.
+Forest Services and Forestry England has a centralised contract for the supply and delivery of first aid products.
 Currently this supplier does not offer haemostatic dressing or tourniquet.
-Therefore separate suppliers for these items should be sourced where required.
+Therefore separate suppliers for these items only should be sourced where required.
+Please refer to the nationally managed operations contract for detail and the First Aid contract bulletin.

 There is no mandatory list of items to put in a first aid kit as it depends on what you assess your needs to be based on possible accidents.
 In most forestry scenarios though we are likely to make use of 4 types of kit.
-Please refer to the nationally managed operations contract for details
+Please refer to the nationally managed operations contract for detail and the First Aid contract bulletin.